Background pattern

 5. Storage of Yoduk Complex

-It contains potassium iodide as active principles and two substances belonging to the group of vitamin B complex, folic acid and cyanocobalamin (Vitamin B12); this association may prevent the appearance of certain birth defects caused by deficiency of these components.
+It contains potassium iodide and two substances belonging to the group of B vitamins, folic acid, and cyanocobalamin (Vitamin B12); this combination may prevent the occurrence of certain birth defects caused by a deficiency of these components.

-Yoduk Complex is indicated for the prevention of disorders caused by deficiency of iodine, folic acid, and vitamin B12in women who are planning a pregnancy one month before conception and, at medical discretion, during the first trimester of pregnancy, as a prevention of neural tube defects (of the brain and spinal cord) and neurological disorders (of the nervous system) in the fetus.
+Yoduk Complex is indicated for the prevention of iodine, folic acid, and vitamin B12 deficiency disorders in women who are planning a pregnancy one month before conception and, at the doctor's discretion, during the first trimester of pregnancy, as a prevention of neural tube defects (brain and spinal cord) and neurological disorders (nervous system) in the fetus.

-2. What you need to know before starting to take Yoduk Complex
+2. What you need to know before taking Yoduk Complex

 Do not take Yoduk Complex: